 The ONU shall reset this counter to the value of 0x00 on write of any value to this attribute.

-The aCountRxFramesGreen attribute is associated with the UNI Port, PON Port, LLID, or Queue object (see 14.4.1.1).
+The aCountRxFramesGreen attribute is associated with the UNI Port, PON Port, LLID, mLLID, or Queue object (see 14.4.1.1).
 The Variable Container TLV for the aCountRxFramesGreen attribute shall be as specified in Table 14-165.

 Table 14-165—RX Frames Green TLV (0xD7/0x02-01)